 NFCC and PFE Certified Counselors

 Cambridge's counselors are certified through the National Foundation for Credit Counseling.
-We also certify many other members of our staff through the Financial Counseling of America, ensuring that consumers and clients receive professional guidance and service.
+We also certify many other members of our staff through the Partnership for Financial Education, ensuring that consumers and clients receive professional guidance and service.

 Housing Counseling Certifications